 - Double the costs of licensing

 - Complicated management and admin

 - Costs of numerous hardware

 - High backup and recovery expenses

-- High cooling and power costs
+- Excessive cooling and power costs

 Venoco decided it was time to simplify, consolidate, and co-locate their data centers into a centralized infrastructure in Las Vegas.
 In addition to the relocation, software and hardware upgrades were needed.

 It was great to have Logical Front perform this piece of the project because it was a niche piece that required more responsiveness and agility that large companies can’t do from a change perspective.